afpac/lightggfaq/loadouts/weapon-inspector.md

 ## Weapon Inspector

-The subclass inspector allows you to specify which mods and perks you want to use for a given weapon.
+The weapon inspector allows you to specify which mods and perks you want to use for a given weapon.

 Summon the Weapon Inspector by clicking any of the weapon slots on the left column of the loadout summary.
 From there: